rsyncOSX/RsyncOSX/README.md

 [![GitHub license](https://img.shields.io/github/license/rsyncOSX/RawCull)](https://github.com/rsyncOSX/RawCull/blob/main/Licence.MD)

-RawCull is a macOS app designed to help you quickly and efficiently cull large sets of Sony ARW A1 mkI and mkII raw photos.
+RawCull is macOS photo review and selection application for Sony ILCE-1, ILCE-1M2 (Sony A1) and ILCE-7M5 (Sony A7V5) ARW raw files.
+This is a build for Apple Silicon only.
 With a streamlined interface and powerful selection tools, RawCull makes it easy to review, compare, and select your best images.

 ## ARW body compatibility diagnostic